buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Entities/IfcCaissonFoundation.md

 # IfcCaissonFoundation

-CaissonFoundation essentially is a hollow box that can be either open or closed.
+CaissonFoundation essentially is a hollow box that can be either open or closed.<!-- end of definition -->

 (NOTE: corresponding predefined type is deprecated from IfcFootingTypeEnum).